BeardedFish/Everybody-Edits-CTF/README.md

 This bot was originally written in 2015, however, due to the Everybody Edits protocol changes the old bot stopped working.
 This is a complete rewrite of the entire Capture The Flag bot.

 ## Current Features
+* Ability for an Everybody Edits players to:
+    * Attack and kill players of the opposite team.
+    * Execute commands.
+    * Heal teammates.
-* Ability for a Everybody Edits player to take, drop, and capture an enemy flag.
+    * Take, drop, and capture an enemy flag.
+* Anti-cheat system.
+* Auto balance system.
 * Auto reconnect when bot disconnects for unknown reason.
-* Ability for players to attack each other.
+* Daily bonus system.
+* Dig system.
+* Player data (coins, total wins, total losses, etc.), excluding guest accounts, is saved through a MySql database.
 * Respawn cooldown when a player dies.
+* Room entrance/warp pipe system.
-* Shop where players can spend coins for power ups.
+* Shop where players can spend coins on items.
 * Traps that can be triggered by players.
-* Dig system.
-* Player data (coins, total wins, total losses, etc.), excluding guest accounts, is saved through a MySql database.

 ## Bot Commands